 Count on seeing more of us in the future.

-Operating Engineers Local Post 139 was formed this time last year when it’s first slate of officers were elected without fanfare at our first meeting on September 30, 2016 at Department Headquarters in Portage, Wisconsin.
+Operating Engineers Local Post 139 was formed when it’s first slate of officers were elected without fanfare at our first meeting on September 30, 2016 at Department Headquarters in Portage, Wisconsin.
 As we approach the anniversary of our 2nd year, it is not difficult to look back and realize the differences we have made.
 In these first two years, we have built upon the solid foundation we had established which ultimately led us to form our own Post in the first place.